TMPenwell/SimpleStorageService/Create an Amazon S3 Bucket.md

 6.15.
 The *Principal* is the account, user, role, or service to which the policy applies

-An asterisk (\*) can be used as a wildcard which allow anyone to access.
+An asterisk (\*) can be used as a wildcard which allows anyone to acces its.

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2025-02-06/ac8e3110-96a5-4400-82e5-08e0accab3a9/ascreenshot.jpeg?tl_px=0,351&br_px=2752,1890&force_format=jpeg&q=100&width=1120.0&wat=1&wat_opacity=0.7&wat_gravity=northwest&wat_url=https://colony-recorder.s3.us-west-1.amazonaws.com/images/watermarks/FB923C_standard.png&wat_pad=470,316)